csmiguel/easyamp/README.md

 YOU CAN STOP HERE.
 However, if you have populational data you might want to run scripts below to filter genotypes given their missing data and write output for STRUCTURE

 `src/3-filtering.R` applies filters to the genotypes.
 It drops individuals or loci with missing data above/below thresholds in `src/parameters/parameters.r`.
-It removes monomorphic loci.
+It removes monomorphic loci and loci not in HWE.
 Edit filtering thresholds in `src/parameters/parameters.r`.
 A report of the filtering is created in `output/population-filtering.log`.

 `src/4-reformat.R` reformats population genetics data.
 It requires running `src/3-filtering.R`.
 It generates: